Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices: Experiments, results and discussion

+Neonpool-BTC was implemented using C++, as Bitcoin Core, the most widely used Bitcoin client, is written in C++.
+Furthermore, C++ offers a robust standard library optimized for high performance, efficient memory management, and handling data-intensive operations with minimal overhead.
+For Bloom filters and variants, we use the comprehensive Berkeley libbf library~\cite{libbf} written in C++ and incorporate the $H3_{exp}$ hash functions.

+For \textit{Neonpool-ETH}, we reuse the code components developed for \textit{Neonpool-BTC}.
+The language-agnostic nature of our approach ensures that \textit{Neonpool}'s advantages are preserved even when ported to Go for integration with Ethereum.
+Our dataset and code are publicly accessible.~\cite{neonpool2024}

-We perform independent queries on \textit{Neonpool} and the transaction pool at each $ingress$ transaction in our data set.
-The responses are recorded at each stage.
+We perform independent queries on \textit{Neonpool} and the transaction pool at each $ingress$ transaction in our data set, and the responses are recorded.
 The responses may diverge from the ground truth owing to the probabilistic nature of bloom filters.
-We discuss how these false positives affect our scheme and offer a quantitative analysis.
+We discuss how these false positives and negatives affect our scheme and offer a quantitative analysis.